 Waiting for government help can take a long time and this raises the question of what is moral to do in between when you are at high risk with no protection and no one can help you and you can?t respond.

 Government & the private sector

-- Attribution – Due to the latency of the investigation attributing the attack to someone is difficult to everyone including the government.
-In the future, I will write a standalone post about attribution which is a fascinating topic and is very challenging in the world of cyber crime.
+- Attribution – Due to the latency of the investigation attributing the attack to someone is difficult for everyone including the government.
+In the future, I will write a standalone post about attribution which is a fascinating topic and is very challenging in the world of cybercrime.